vktiwari/android-paging-mvvm-rxjava/README.md

-# RxJava , Retrofit with paging
+#  Android Paging with Retrofit and RxJava

 This is the sample of paging library with retrofit and rxjava.